Ankle fracture is obviously in the first instance a job for an orthopaedic surgeon.

 In fact they are extremely complex joints.

 Ankle fracture suggests after the cast is off it is time to think chiropractic as there are virtually always subluxated bones and ligament damage too.
+It is certainly one of many potential chronic joint pain causes.

 Mrs S fell off her bicycle when she took her eye off the road ahead, where her husband was riding, to look at a helicopter passing by.
 He braked and she didn't notice until too late, her front wheel touched his and she fell off, striking her ankle on the curb.